Career Definition for a Scientific Photographer

 According to the U.S. Bureau of Labor Statistics (BLS), employment in the photography field was expected to decrease 4% from 2019-2029.
 The average annual salary for photographers working in the professional, scientific and technical services industry as of May 2019 was about $41,040, according to BLS figures.
 Salaried photography positions may be difficult to find, since more companies are using freelance photographers.

 Alternate Career Options

 Medical and Scientific Illustrator

 These artists combine their knowledge of the sciences with drawing skills to illustrate medical and scientific publications.
 Those with innate artistic skills may enter the general art profession without formal education; however, these specialty illustrators need coursework in biology and other sciences.
 They may also benefit from postsecondary education in illustrating or other fine arts.
-Employment growth from 2016-2026 for fine artists in general was estimated at 6% by the BLS, which is about average.
-In 2017, fine artists, including illustrators, earned an average annual wage of $57,520, according to the BLS, with those employed by specialized design services, such as the scientific fields, earning $52,930 on average per year.
+Employment growth from 2019-2029 for fine artists in general was estimated at 1% by the BLS, which is lower than average.
+In 2019, fine artists, including illustrators, earned an average annual wage of $63,030, according to the BLS, with those employed by specialized design services, such as the scientific fields, earning $48,670 on average per year.

 Film and Video Editors

 Those interested in catching scientific subject matter 'on the move' might consider this career by earning a bachelor's degree and getting on-the-job training as an assistant.
 Fast employment growth of 18% was anticipated by the BLS for the 2019-2029 decade.
 This profession offered an average annual wage of $87,300 in 2019, per the BLS.